Mining and Minerals Engineering

 Professor: E.C.
 Westman

-Associate Professors: C. Cheng, A. Noble, M. G. Karfakis, N. Ripepi, and E.A.
+Assistant Professors: C. Cheng, E.S.
+Gilliland, A. Noble, B. Nojabaei, N. Ripepi, and E.A.
 Sarver

 Adjunct Professor: J.A.
 Herbst